peterbrightwell/is-template/README.md

 ### How does it work?

-- It contains examples of documentation, API, schemas, and examples.
+- It contains examples of [documentation](docs/), [APIs](APIs/), [schemas](APIs/schemas/), and [examples](examples/)
+- It provides a style guide and other advice for specification authors
-- These are rendered to HTML and uploaded to specs.amwa.tv
+  - This includes how to configure the repo for automatic linting and rendering to `specs.amwa.tv`
+- Select `AMWA-TV/nmos-template` as the template when creating the new repo.

 <!-- INTRO-END -->